 (8) Check whether an InterRail or Eurail pass will be cheaper:

 If you will be making an exceptionally long international journey and the price of an end-to-end booking, or a combination of separate tickets, is more than €250, it can be worth crunching some numbers to see if a Eurail or InterRail 'Global' pass, valid for 4 days of travel will be a money saver - you won't have to be travelling for 4 days to use the pass.

-Though keep in mind that the ticket costs will include reservations, but for the rail passes, any mandatory reservations will be an additional cost; in particular be aware that Eurail and InterRail passes only cover around 75% of the costs when travelling in a sleeper cabin on a night train.
+Though keep in mind that the ticket costs will include any mandatory reservations, but for the rail passes, such reservations will be an additional cost; In particular be aware that Eurail and InterRail passes only cover around 75% of the costs when travelling in a sleeper cabin on a night train.